Comprehensive Campaign vs Capital Campaign: Key Differences

 Comprehensive campaigns are preferred by nonprofits because it is a more inclusive fundraising initiative that makes all donors feel as if they are participating in the fundraiser.
 This kind of campaign also allows for your nonprofit to show donors how their campaign gifts can increase over a period of time.

 A comprehensive campaign is used to meet the current needs of your nonprofit.
 However, when you are seeking a gift from donor prospects, it is a good idea to consider making a joint ask, meaning a donation for both the comprehensive campaign and capital campaign.
-This helps your nonprofit meet its current needs and also look towards the future.
+This helps your nonprofit meet its current needs and also look toward the future.

 These annual gifts may go towards a new building for your nonprofit, the expansion of an existing space, and even the purchasing of necessary supplies.